 As Reuters recently reported: “The summit hopes to set both long-term goals for mid-century and shorter-term targets for 2030 and, crucially, push for those to be enshrined in national policies.”

 During the past 20 years, “Nobody actually owned those targets.
 No wonder in 10 years’ time we discover none of those targets are fully fulfilled,” said Li Shuo, a senior climate and energy policy officer for Greenpeace China.

 A look at the official draft of the 2030 targets shows the needed, ambitious action that all members of God’s creation have been yearning for in recent decades.
 Such actions will require all of the world working together, and all people of faith making sure that their elected officials and others are doing everything they can to meet the goals.

 On a practical level, we can’t stop the climate crisis without healthy ecosystems and thriving nature.
-As the “Healthy Planet, Healthy People” petition makes clear, “the climate crisis and biodiversity collapse are twin crises.”
+As the “Healthy Planet, Healthy People” petition, which Laudato Si’ Movement disseminated in 2021, made clear, “the climate crisis and biodiversity collapse are twin crises.”

-The petition states: “A warming world is exacerbating the spiraling loss of blameless species.
+“A warming world is exacerbating the spiraling loss of blameless species.
 And further loss of nature will jeopardize our capacity to deliver on the 1.5 degree limit to global warming.
-We are hurtling towards a global catastrophe, one that looks to be irreversible for our common home, with tragic loss of life across all creation – unless we act now with great urgency.”
+We are hurtling towards a global catastrophe, one that looks to be irreversible for our common home, with tragic loss of life across all creation – unless we act now with great urgency”, mentioned in the petition.

-If protecting creation is essential to our faith, the Laudato Si’ Research Institute report states, “participating actively or inactively in the destruction of biodiversity, then, is an ecological sin.”
+Protecting creation is essential to our faith.
+The Laudato Si’ Research Institute report states, “participating actively or inactively in the destruction of biodiversity, then, is an ecological sin.”